Kilimanjaro Marangu Route

 Horombo Hut to Marangu Gate

 We wake up at our last campsite down in the rainforest.
 After breakfast, we’ll say goodbye to all of our helpers that have been working so hard throughout the week to get us successfully to the summit.
 Helpers that have become friends during our days on the mountain.
-We do the last bit of hiking down to the foot of the mountain, where our driver will be waiting to bring us back to Kigongoni Lodge.
+We do the last bit of hiking down to the foot of the mountain, where our driver will be waiting to bring us back to Moshi.
 Time for a beer and great celebration dinner!

 Feeling inspired to climb the Marangu route?
 Got some more questions that you want answered?
 Shoot us a message!
 We are always happy to hear from you.